nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-08-28-tfs-handover/index.md

 ---
 title: TFS Handover
-description: "Explore essential TFS handover documentation by Martin Hinshelwood, detailing installation tips and management insights for a smooth transition in your office."
+description: Explore essential TFS handover documentation by Martin Hinshelwood, detailing installation tips and management insights for a smooth transition in your office.
 date: 2007-08-28
 creator: Martin Hinshelwood
 id: "319"